Teaching international students – how good is the branch campus?

 So how should one evaluate this?
 Is an overseas campus a sign (as the relevant universities usually declare) of a commitment to the host society?
 Or is it a form of educational imperialism?
 Does it work well pedagogically; and indeed in order to do so, should an overseas campus be using local faculty or should it fly in professors from the main campus?

 There are probably no definitive answers to these questions, but an article written in 2006 by the then Director of the London School of Economics, Howard Davies, sets out the issues succinctly.
 My own instinct is that overseas education needs to be approached as a partnership process; maybe this can be done effectively through branch operations, if these are well integrated into the local higher education system.
 On the whole I imagine, however, that strategic partnerships with local institutions provide a better avenue.
-Global higher education will be with us into the future, but it needs to work as a form of sharing of cultural and educational influences, not as a form of educational colonialism and not (at least primarily) as a business transaction.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+Global higher education will be with us into the future, but it needs to work as a form of sharing of cultural and educational influences, not as a form of educational colonialism and not (at least primarily) as a business transaction.higher education, university comment below, or link to this permanent URL from your own site.